My Instructional Philosophy

 - Provide students with the skills necessary to support themselves and be contributing members of our society.

-- Train students to be participants in our democratic system.
+- Train students to be active and cooperative participants in our democratic system.

 The Learning Process